Film Review: Pinocchio (1940)

 (source: tmdb.org)

-Film technology never made such spectacular advances like in the period between two world wars.
-In 1919 all cinemagoers could watch were black-and-white silent films, while in 1939 all they watched were sound film, some of them even in colour.
+Film technology never made such spectacular advances as in the period between the two world wars.
+In 1919, all cinemagoers could watch were black-and-white silent films, while in 1939 all they watched were sound films, some of them even in colour.
 Some wonders of new technology were, however, more expensive, complicated and demanding than others.
-By the end of 1930s Hollywood produced only two animated features.
-First of those, Snow White and the Seven Dwarfs, was released by Walt Disney in 1937 after three years of gruelling work and immediately became not only massive hit but one of the most celebrated films of all time.
-Not wanting to sleep on laurels, Disney began to work on another animated feature and in 1940 result of his work was Pinocchio, another of his classics.
+By the end of the 1930s, Hollywood had produced only two animated features.
+The first of those, Snow White and the Seven Dwarfs, was released by Walt Disney in 1937 after three years of gruelling work and immediately became not only a massive hit but one of the most celebrated films of all time.
+Not wanting to rest on his laurels, Disney began work on another animated feature, and in 1940 the result of his work was Pinocchio, another of his classics.

-The most brilliant decision Disney made with Pinocchio was to reboot the character of Jiminy Cricket, which doesn’t appear much in Collodi’s work, but who here becomes not only narrator and comic relief, but almost the real protagonist, a character that would serve as Pinocchio’s conscience and helper in his critical moment.
-Jiminy Cricket, voiced by popular singer Cliff Edwards, despite not actually looking like real cricket, became one of the most popular and the most iconic character in history of Disney productions.
-Even the supporting character of Figaro the Cat became popular enough to warrant appearance in number of Disney animated short films in 1940s.
+The most brilliant decision Disney made with Pinocchio was to reboot the character of Jiminy Cricket, who doesn’t appear much in Collodi’s work, but who here becomes not only a narrator and comic relief, but almost the real protagonist, a character that would serve as Pinocchio’s conscience and helper in his critical moments.
+Jiminy Cricket, voiced by popular singer Cliff Edwards, despite not actually looking like a real cricket, became one of the most popular and the most iconic characters in the history of Disney productions.
+Even the supporting character of Figaro the Cat became popular enough to warrant an appearance in a number of Disney animated short films in the 1940s.

-But in the end, success of Pinocchio lies in its universal appeal to the audience.
-Older audience is very likely to identify with kind-hearted and likeable Geppeto.
-Younger audience is not only going to identify with Pinocchio, but also receive some important lessons about responsibility and doing what is right instead of what feels good.
-This message is conveyed through rather impressive feats of animation, with artists making sure that fill almost every corner of picture with moving objects.
-But the final piece of puzzle was music.
-This included soundtrack by Leigh Harline and Paul J. Smith that would ultimately win Oscar for Best Original Music.
-Title song “When You Wish Upon a Star” won Oscar for Best Original Song, became massive hit and remains one of the most recognisable pieces of music from Classic Hollywood era.
-Many decades ago it also served as one of the inspirations for Spielberg’s Close Encounters of the Third Kind.
+But in the end, the success of Pinocchio lies in its universal appeal to audiences.
+Older audiences are very likely to identify with the kind-hearted and likeable Geppetto.
+Younger audiences are not only going to identify with Pinocchio but also receive some important lessons about responsibility and doing what is right instead of what feels good.
+This message is conveyed through rather impressive feats of animation, with artists making sure to fill almost every corner of the picture with moving objects.
+But the final piece of the puzzle was music.
+This included a soundtrack by Leigh Harline and Paul J. Smith that would ultimately win an Oscar for Best Original Music.
+The title song “When You Wish Upon a Star” won an Oscar for Best Original Song, became a massive hit and remains one of the most recognisable pieces of music from the Classic Hollywood era.
+Many decades later, it also served as one of the inspirations for Spielberg’s Close Encounters of the Third Kind.

-Pinocchio was one of the most expensive productions of its time, with a budget of 2.46 million US$.
-As such, like so many ambitious projects of its time, it struggled to bring profit to its creators, mainly due to many foreign markets being closed to Hollywood studios due to Second World War.
-Unsurprisingly, Pinocchio recouped its costs only after re-release in 1945, which were followed with regular intervals till 1992, which helped not only bringing this extraordinary story to newer generations but also maintaining this film’s reputation as one of the greatest works of Classic Hollywood, a reputation which is likely to endure and not be affected by usually inferior remakes like 2022 live action version directed by Robert Zemeckis.
+Pinocchio was one of the most expensive productions of its time, with a budget of US$2.46 million.
+As such, like so many ambitious projects of its time, it struggled to bring profit to its creators, mainly due to many foreign markets being closed to Hollywood studios due to the Second World War.
+Unsurprisingly, Pinocchio recouped its costs only after re-releases in 1945, which were followed at regular intervals until 1992, helping not only to bring this extraordinary story to newer generations but also to maintain this film’s reputation as one of the greatest works of Classic Hollywood, a reputation which is likely to endure and not be affected by usually inferior remakes like the 2022 live-action version directed by Robert Zemeckis.

 RATING: 9/10 (++++)